Rostyslav-Red/RL_project/README.md

+from src.monte_carlo_policy import MonteCarloPolicyfrom src.monte_carlo_policy import MonteCarloPolicy

 # Reinforcement Learning Project
-### By Ella Kemperman, Ioana-Anastasia Orasanu, Rostyslov, and Mila van Rijsbergen
+### By Ella Kemperman, Ioana-Anastasia Orasanu, Rostyslav Redchyts, and Mila van Rijsbergen
 This project contains a variety of algorithms used in reinforcement learning, such as Policy Iteration, Value Iteration, Monte-Carlo Methods, Q-Learning, SARSA, and Deep Q-Learning.
 These algorithms are used by an agent in a custom [gymnasium](https://gymnasium.farama.org/) environment, in which the agent is a cat attempting to catch a mouse.
 The cat